ikanher/numpy-MNIST/documentation/testing.md

 ^C
 ```

+Achieving 97% accuracy on the test set, using a relatively simple model, is a clear sign that the code and model are performing as expected.

 ## Usage testing

 Last layer of testing is usage testing.

-This was done by training the network and then using the `predict.py` script for manually checking that the predictions, actuals and the digit in the image all match.
+This was done by training the network and then using the `predict.py` script for manually checking that the predictions, actuals and the digit in the image all match most of the time.